 The ‘affordable’ smartphone space is becoming extremely cluttered with most manufacturers looking at how to tap into the rapidly growing smartphone market, particularly in the developing world.
 Growing off the back of high sales in their home market, Chinese technology companies are expanding globally, in an attempt to break the dominance of manufacturers like Apple and Samsung.
-According to IT research and advisory company Gartner Inc, the three Chinese companies, Huawei, Oppo and Xiaomi jumped into the top five, first quarter of 2016.
+According to IT research and advisory company Gartner Inc, the three Chinese companies, Huawei, Oppo, and Xiaomi jumped into the top five, the first quarter of 2016.

-While Xiaomi, which was founded by entrepreneur Lei Jun in 2010, is fifth in terms of ‘worldwide smartphone sales to end users’, its footprint has been primarily in Asia, including Taiwan, Hong Kong, Singapore, Malaysia, Philippines, India and Indonesia.
-They are on an expansion and, in South Africa (from where they are looking to penetrate the whole continent), they have appointed Mobile In Africa Group Limited as their authorised distributor.
+While Xiaomi, which was founded by entrepreneur Lei Jun in 2010, is fifth in terms of ‘worldwide smartphone sales to end users’, its footprint has been primarily in Asia, including Taiwan, Hong Kong, Singapore, Malaysia, Philippines, India, and Indonesia.
+They are on expansion and, in South Africa (from where they are looking to penetrate the whole continent), they have appointed Mobile In Africa Group Limited as their authorised distributor.

 Specs & Features

 The relatively new flagship smartphone is the Mi 5.
 The first thing that struck me about the Mi 5 was how light it is, weighing in at a mere 129g.
 Plus, it’s dimensions of 69.2mm (l) x 7.25mm (w) x 144.6mm (h) with a 5.15-inch 1080p display makes it comfortable to hold in one hand for even those with the smallest hands.
 To be honest, because I like devices with a little heft to them, I did find it a little disconcerting to begin with, but it does fit comfortably in my jeans pocket when riding.